radcamp/radcamp.github.io/Phoenix2024/PCA_API.md

 ```
 !wget https://radcamp.github.io/data/cheetah.snps.hdf5

-# Also fix a temporary issue with a PCA dependency
-!conda install -c conda-forge pandas=2.0.3 -y
 ```

 This .hdf5 file is one of the results files writen to the `outputs` directory of ipyrad after step 7.